Ronald Shiner

 Ronald Alfred Shiner (8 June 1903 – 29 June 1966) was a British stand-up comedian and comedy actor whose career encompassed film, West End theatre and music hall.

-Career

 Early life and career

 When he was seventeen, Shiner joined the Royal North-West Mounted Police, after which he became a signalman and a wireless operator, then a farmer.
-He also worked as a greengrocer, milkman and book makers clerk.
+He also worked as a greengrocer, milkman and bookmaker's clerk.
 He served for three years in the British Army.

 Army concerts gave him a taste for the stage.
 He made his stage debut in 1928 in Dr Syn and the following year became a stage director at the Stage Society.
-During the early 1930s he appeared in a number of West End plays at the Whitehall Theatre by Walter C. Hackett including Good Losers, Take a Chance, Afterwards and Road House.
+During the early 1930s he appeared in a number of West End plays at the Whitehall Theatre by Walter Hackett including Good Losers, Take a Chance, Afterwards and Road House.